morta-code/IntelliStock/README.md

 IntelliStock
 ============

-A Python software to view and predict Budapest Stock Exchange stocks.
+A Python software to view and predict Budapest Stock Exchange stocks.<br>
+This is a collaborative assignment project of PPCU's [Scientific Python course](http://users.itk.ppke.hu/~oroszgy/?scipy-2014) in 2014/2015 autumn.

 ## Requirements
 - PyQt4